j-mcgregor/the-smokery-shed/content/services/2020-04-07-corporate.md

   description: corporate
 date: 2020-04-07T22:43:15.555Z
 status: Published
-template: Service
-title: Corporate
 categories: []
 ---
-`Pre-packed platters not cut the mustard?`
+## Pre-packed platters not cut the mustard?

 We provide everything from bacon butties, simple sandwich lunches and finger buffets to fork buffets and hot lunches and you can choose between compostable consumables or china crockery & linen.
 Our clients place their trust in us to deliver fresh, high quality office catering with a wide range of choices to suit your budget and needs.